 Fall average highs are 30-60°F and lows are 20-35°F

 Glacier National Park’s weather is ever-changing and highly variable.
-Summer Days are generally warm and nights are cold, with daily highs in the 70s and nightly lows in the 40s.
+Summer days are generally warm and nights are cold, with daily highs in the 70s and nightly lows in the 40s.
 Stay warm and dry, bring extra clothes.
 The park's higher elevations are generally cooler by many degrees and snow may be encountered any time of the year.
+Conditions at the trailhead may not reflect conditions on your hike.

 The hiking season starts earlier at lower elevations, as the snow melts out generally by the end of April.
 Higher elevation trails take until June or even into July to be clear of snow.
 July and August are the most popular months for backpacking and hiking in the park.